 In order for the tourism industry to respond to the changing demand and continue to grow, the development must be sustainable.
 To help the tourism industry in Finland to adopt sustainable practices, Visit Finland has developed the Sustainable Travel Finland -programme, designed for tourism companies and destinations in Finland.

-It's time to act!
-Climate change is the biggest of the world's current environmental threats, and in the Arctic region, the climate is warming double the speed comparing to the rest of the world.
+It's time to do this together.
+Climate change is the biggest of the world's current environmental threats, and in the Arctic region, the climate is warming triple the speed comparing to the rest of the world.
 We consume natural resources much faster than these are generated.
 The role of tourism as part of the global economy is growing.
 Climate change is already affecting the tourist flows.
-The most sensitive to climate change are many of Finland’s outdoor travel products that depend on climate.
+In Finland, the biggest economic impacts of climate change are caused by permanent changes in operating environment for tourism.
+The most sensitive to climate change are many of Finland’s outdoor travel experiences that depend on climate and seasonal changes.
 Mitigation requires proactive tourism planning and management at national and regional level.
-It is time to act now!
+That is why now it's time to do this together.

-For the third year in a row, Finland has been named the happiest country in the world according to the 2020 World Happiness Report, and we Finns largely attribute our happiness to our connection to nature.
-Our lakes, rivers and forests not only feed us in Finland, but also provide with natural wellbeing and a place to slow down.
-Therefore, Visit Finland’s approach to sustainability is to nurture, conserve and preserve what is most important – the pure and pristine nature, the lifestyle that is so strongly rooted in it, and our culture that celebrates equality.
+For the fifth year in a row, Finland has been named the happiest country in the world according to the 2022 World Happiness Report.
+We Finns largely attribute our happiness to our connection to nature.
+Our lakes, rivers and forests not only feed us in Finland, but also provide us with a natural wellbeing and a place to slow down.
+Therefore, Visit Finland’s approach to sustainability is to nurture, conserve and preserve what is most important to us; the pure and pristine nature, the lifestyle that is so strongly rooted in it, and our culture that celebrates equality.
 Elements such as equality, integrity, safety, social progression and freedom are the cornerstones of Finnish society.

 Perhaps it comes as no surprise that the survey among tourism actors in Finland, carried out by Visit Finland in Autumn 2018, revealed that 83% of the respondents supported the idea of a national sustainable tourism programme.